Get Updates

 How To Apply

-1. Applications can be submitted physically at the Tea Board's field offices (Zonal Offices/Regional Offices/Sub-Regional Offices/Headquarters) if the online portal is not yet operational.
+1. Application Mode: Initially, applications can be submitted physically at the nearest Tea Board field offices (Zonal Offices, Regional Offices, Sub-Regional Offices, or Headquarters) until the online application portal is fully operational.

 Documents Required

-• Tea Board registration or a QR-based identity smart card issued by the Tea Board.
-If you don't have one, you can obtain it by showing proof of land ownership or a possession certificate from the State Government.
+• Proof of Tea Board registration or a QR-based identity smart card issued by the Tea Board.
+Alternatively, a unique identification number generated by the Tea Board.

-• For individual small tea growers, a survey map (A-4 size) of the tea area is needed.
-This map must be drawn by a government-approved surveyor or the Land Revenue department and certified by both the issuing authority and the applicant.
+• For individual small tea growers: A survey map (A-4 size) of the tea area, drawn by a government-approved surveyor or the Land Revenue department, duly certified and signed by both the issuing authority and the applicant.

-• A self-declaration confirming compliance with PPC (Prevention of Food Adulteration) regulations.
+• A self-declaration confirming compliance with PPC (Prevention of Food Adulteration) standards.

-• Bank account details with IFSC code for receiving financial assistance.
-Please upload a cancelled cheque.
+• Bank account details for receiving financial assistance.
+This includes the IFSC code.
+A cancelled cheque needs to be uploaded.
 The bank account should be linked with a mobile number and Aadhar.

-• For SHGs/FPOs/FPCs: A copy of a recent resolution, along with the details of office bearers and members, indicating the tea area under their command.
+• For SHGs/FPOs/FPCs: A copy of a recent resolution, along with details of the office bearers and members, specifying the tea area under their command.

 FAQ’s